DiSSCo/fairplaybook/index.md

 ### Sharing Your Playbook

 Once customized, your organization can share its own version of the playbook with internal teams, collaborators, or publicly on GitHub to foster knowledge exchange on FAIR data management practices.

+### Acknowledgement
+The initial version of this playbook was created for [Naturalis Biodiversity Center's](https://www.naturalis.nl/en) internal Research Data Management and FAIR implementation initiative.
+The following people were involved in the process:
+Sharif Islam, Niels Raes, Elza Duijm, Martin Rücklin, Chantal Huijbers, Arjan Schieven, Rutger Vos

 The code for the Playbook is available in the DiSSCo [Github](https://github.com/DiSSCo/fairplaybook/)